INTRODUCTION

 - value – school property and the belongings of fellow pupils.

-- follow – the direction of his/her teacher
+- follow – the direction of his/her teacher and other adults

 Playground (Playing Pitches) Behaviour